vuestorefront/vue-storefront/packages/core/docs/shopify/use-cart.md

     - It takes one parameter:
     - `product` (Object) The identifier of the product variant for the cart item.
 - `isInCart` - function for checking if a product is currently in the cart
-- `clear` - function for removing all items currently stored in cart
+- `clear` - function for removing all items currently stored in the cart
 - `coupon` - reactive data object containing coupon details
-- `applyCoupon` - function for applying coupon to cart
+- `applyCoupon` - function for applying the coupon to cart
     - It takes one parameter:
     - `coupon` (String) The coupon string
 - `removeCoupon` - function for removing coupon applied to cart
-- `loading` - a reactive object containing information about loading state of the cart
+- `loading` - a reactive object containing information about the loading state of the cart

 ## cartGetters

 - `getTotals` - Return an object cart totals
     - `total` (float) - The value of cart total
-    - `subtotal` (float) - The value of cart sub total.
+    - `subtotal` (float) - The value of cart subtotal.
 - `getShippingPrice` - To retrieve shipping price.
 - `getItems` - Return list of cart items.
 - `getItemName` - Accept one parameter `product` and return the name of product.
 - `getItemImage` - Accept one parameter `product` and return the image source URL of product.
-- `getItemPrice` - Accept one parameter `product` and return the price of product.
+- `getItemPrice` - Accept one parameter `product` and return the price of the product.
 - `getItemQty` - Accept one parameter `product` and return the quantity of product.
 - `getItemAttributes` - Accept two parameter, `product` and `filterByAttributeName` (Optional).
 - `getItemSku` - Accept one parameter `product` and return the sku of product.
-- `getFormattedPrice` Accept one parameter `product` and return the price of product with currency symbol.
+- `getFormattedPrice` Accept one parameter `product` and return the product's price with a currency symbol.
 - `getTotalItems` - To get the total numbers of cart items
 - `getCheckoutUrl`- To retrieve the Shopify checkout URL. i.e. `https://vsf-next-pwa.myshopify.com/40719024288/checkouts/9882505fd32f9432c5b72e213ed0d7b8`
 - `hasItemAttributes` - Check if product contains variant or not.